jechol/definject/README.md

 # DefInject
 Functional Dependency Injection in Elixir

+## Why?
+Existing mock libraries provide mocks at module level.
+While this approach works okay, it is somewhat rigid and cumbersome to use.
+Besides, functions are the basic building blocks of functional programming, not modules.
+Wouldn't it be nice to have a way to inject mocks at function level then?

+`definject` is an alternative way to inject mocks to each function.
+It grants a more fine-grained control over mocks, allowing you to provide different mocks to each function.
+It also does not limit using `:async` option as mocks are contained in each test function.

 ## Installation

 The package can be installed by adding `definject` to your list of dependencies